 What you need to know first:

-If finding a niche market relates to recognizing a business idea, then you need to understand that;
+If finding a niche market relates to recognizing a business idea, then recap on these terms;

-A niche is a distinct division of a clearinghouse that represents an audience – for example, women’s wear.
+Niche – a segment in a division that represents an audience – for example, women’s wear in clothing department.

-A niche market is a smaller category within a niche — for example, Ladies’ shoes in the women’s wear department.
+Niche market – a sub-niche representing a specific audience — for example, Ladies’ shoes in the women’s wear department.

-A target market is a society of individuals who share distinct but similar interests and demands.
+Targeted market is a society of individuals who share distinct but similar interests and demands.
+In this case ladies who are likely to buy shoes.

-Let me introduce Jaaxy to you.
-A keyword search tool.
+Instead of using the long route, you can use a keyword research tool, Jaaxy for instance.
 Enter any search term or a search phrase you want and see what comes up.

 How to find niche ideas within you